Shibboleth, Federating with external vendors

 - What are your X509 SAML certificates?

 - These are the certificates used for signing and encryption.
-They're not the same as an SSL certificate protecting a website.
+They're different from an SSL certificate protecting a website.

 After you've exchanged this information with the vendor, send this information to email@example.com so that we can configure our campus IDP to communicate with the vendor's service.